-MARKETING

-(AAS.MKTG) ASSOCIATE IN APPLIED SCIENCE
+MARKETING (AAS.MKTG) ASSOCIATE IN APPLIED SCIENCE Area of Study - Business Management

 The Marketing program prepares students for employment positions in sales, retailing, marketing and other related business areas.
 It can also be used to upgrade skills and knowledge of presently employed personnel to allow them to advance their careers.
 This program provides the broad background necessary to succeed in modern marketing with special emphasis placed on pricing, promotion, distribution and product conception within both the profit and not-for-profit sectors.